What is the age of consent for mental health treatment in Colorado?

 Prepare for the Colorado Mental Health Jurisprudence Exam.
 Study with flashcards, multiple choice questions, hints, and explanations.
 Get ready for your mental health jurisprudence exam in Colorado!

-In Colorado, the age of consent for mental health treatment is indeed 15 years old.
-This means that individuals who are 15 or older have the legal right to seek mental health services without the need for parental consent.
-This aspect of Colorado law acknowledges the maturity and autonomy of adolescents at this age, allowing them to engage in their own mental health care decisions.
+In Colorado, the age of consent for mental health treatment is established as 15 years old.
+This means that individuals who are 15 and older can seek mental health services without needing parental consent.
+This provision acknowledges the importance of allowing adolescents the autonomy to seek help for their mental health needs, recognizing their capacity to understand the implications and benefits of treatment.

 Subscribe